marcodb26/TabMania/README.md

     menu action in the tile dropdown menu to reassign the target tab
 * You can search for tabs targeted by custom shortcuts by typing the shortcut shorthand in the searchbox
+* Any time the shortcut logic decides to open the content in a new tab (either because you have configured _Always open shortcut in new tab_, or the content is not already available in any of the existing tabs), TabMania will try to find an existing "New tab".
+If none exists, it will open the new tab in the least tabbed window, like the "Open new tab" logic (see _The "open new tab" button_ section for more details)
+* Last, if you don't configure a custom shortcut (or empty the _Hostname or URL_ input), the custom shortcut will default to an "Open new tab" behavior.

 __Suggested keyboard shortcuts__: `CTRL+SHIFT+1`, ..., `CTRL+SHIFT+5`